 Dona Celeste, who always looked out for her children, saw soccer as both a “dead-end pursuit” and “a sure path to poverty.”
 She wanted Pelé to focus on his studies instead.

 She was like the angel sitting on Pele’s shoulders, always encouraging him to do the right, moral, constructive thing.

 According to Pele, “In those early years, when she caught me playing soccer, she would give me a good verbal lashing.
 And sometimes much worse!”

 His first marriage was with Rosemeri dos Reis Cholbi in 1966.

 The couple was blessed with two daughters.

 They divorced in 1982.
-From 1981 until 1986, he was romantically involved with Xuxa, whom, he aided to become a model.
-Xuxa was only 17-year-old when they started to date.
+From 1981 until 1986, he was romantically involved with Xuxa, whom he aided in becoming a model.
+Xuxa was only 17 years old when they started to date.